 Flexibility.
 Because cloud hosting is generally a shared set of resources, organizations may find the service limited and lacking the flexibility to meet specific needs.
 Systems that require significant integration, customization and extensions or modification may not be a good fit for some cloud providers.
 Furthermore, consideration for non-production environments such as testing, demonstration and development should be carefully planned.

 Upgrade path.
 Subscribing to the latest and greatest software and service update is a double-edged sword.
-Getting the benefit of new features without having to invest in the development and testing of system releases provide organizations with more time to focus on core competencies.
+Getting the benefit of new features without having to invest in the development and testing of system releases provides organizations with more time to focus on core competencies.
 Subscribers of cloud services need to plan and manage the change associated with a provider’s upgrade path and related planned outages.

 Service Level Agreements (SLAs).
 Read the fine print.
-If the cloud platform or applications support a critical business function that needs high-availability, understand how the cloud provider meets that need and what happens should it fail.
+If the cloud platform or applications support a critical business function that needs high availability, understand how the cloud provider meets that need and what happens should it fail.
 Make sure you understand how the environment can be provisioned to support growth and the timeline to do so.
 The most successful retailers stay abreast of emerging technologies and find practical ways to make it work for them.